daviddias/blog.daviddias.me/posts/2014-12-20-webrtc-ring-and-distributed-raytracing.md

 ![](/img/webrtc-ring/3_25.png)
 ![](/img/webrtc-ring/4_2500.png)

-One interesting fact is that a much better performance was obtained by reducing the granularity of which ray-tracing job was divided into, as we can see on.
-This happens due to two factors: a) since there are a lower number of tasks to be run by other browsers, the message routing overhead gets reduced; b) the second factor is that since this system was tested using a single machine and a networked simulated delay.
-When the number of tasks is too large, the workers in the browser are in fact competing for CPU resources (to execute tasks and to forward messages among them).
+One interesting fact is that a much better performance was obtained by reducing the granularity of the ray-tracing job.
+This happens due to two factors: a) since there are a lower number of tasks to be run by other browsers, the message routing overhead gets reduced; b) the second factor is that since this system was tested using a single machine and a networked simulated delay, when the number of tasks is too large, the workers in the browser are in fact competing for CPU resources (to execute tasks and to forward messages among them).
 This creates a scenario, where more nodes/workers actually make the system slower, since this is a much more strict and resource constrained scenario, than a real example with browsers executing in different machines.

 In a real world example, the actual execution time would be bounded by: